 We welcome applicants from New Zealand who would like to apply for a place here at Christ's College.
 We also welcome teachers and guidance counselors at schools in New Zealand to get in touch if you have questions about supporting students from your school who would like to apply to Christ's College.

-Each year we run the Christ's International Webinars in July.
-See the international webinars page - booking is open for these events.
+Each year we run the Christ's International Webinar in July.
+See the international webinar page.

 From February until August we also run our regular webinars (such as Christ's College: A look at the Grounds and Facilities).
 We deliberately vary the times of these but if you are struggling to attend webinars due to the time differences, please send us an email.